Numerical analysis of three-dimensional magnetohydrodynamic effects in an inductively coupled plasma wind tunnel: Physical Modeling

 \subsection{Electromagnetic field}

 In the context of classical electrodynamics, electromagnetic phenomena are all governed by Maxwell's equations \cite{Mitchner_book}.
 Here, the latter equations are simplified by introducing the assumptions outlined in \cref{assum:unmagnetized,assum:mag_reynolds,assum:waves} given at the beginning of this section.

-For an un-magnetized plasma, the conduction current density is given by the generalized Ohm's law \cite{Mitchner_book}:
+While a detailed derivation of the governing equations for the electromagnetic field is provided in \cite{kumar2024investigation}, the key expressions are summarized here for completeness.